HanoverStatsLabs/resources/labs/Lab2Instructions.md

 \vfill

 Alternatively, we can make a visual display by using a filter and dotplot.
 We will try this for the counties in Alaska.
-The first line below stores the Alaska county data under the name `alaskaCounties`:
+The first line below stores the Alaska county data under the name `alaskaCounties`. **Note**: The two lines are two different commands.
+Be sure to press `enter` on the first before typing the second.
 ```{r}
 alaskaCounties <- counties %>% filter(state=="Alaska")
 dotplot(name~female, data = alaskaCounties)